-Inverse exchange-traded funds (ETFs) and inverse exchange-traded notes (ETNs) are marketed to investors looking to profit from—or protect against—declining markets.
+Inverse exchange-traded funds (ETFs) and inverse exchange-traded notes (ETNs) are for those who are looking to profit from—or protect against—declining markets.
 These are which are both categorized as exchange-traded products (ETPs).
-The ETPs are used to create so-called "short" positions (which bet on a down market) in a large number of securities, commodities, or currencies.
-An investor buys a single product that's easily traded on an exchange and sells it within the same day.
+The ETPs are used to create "short" positions, which bet on a down market, in a large number of securities, commodities, or currencies.
+You can buy a single product that's easily traded on an exchange and sell it within the same day.